NorSC/supervisor-search/_supervisors/paul-vickers.md

 email: paul.vickers@northumbria.ac.uk
 website: https://paulvickers.github.io/
 office_hours: >-
   I work full time.
-There are two hours per week reserved for open office hours where students can book to see me either online or in person.
+There are two hours per week reserved for student drop-ins where students can book to see me either online or in person.
 These are: 1.
-  Mondays 11.00–12.00;  2.
+  Tuesdays 10.00–11.00;  2.
 Wednesdays 10.00–11.00.

   Please book an appointment by contacting me via email.
 We can meet either in person (on campus) or online via Teams.